artemious3/lignum/docs/DB.md

  `persons` - uniqely identified individuals;

- `couples` - uniqely identified pairs of individuals, referred by id.
+ `couples` - uniqely identified pairs of individuals.

 Database could be represented as a directed graph of special form.
 Such graph has `individual nodes`,